-ikon and Nikkor lenses have had a stellar reputation for several decades.
+Nikkor lenses have had a stellar reputation for several decades.
 For good reason, too.
 Nikon optics are sharp and very well made.
-The AF-S Nikkor 35mm f/1.8G ED cameras is among the best lenses of its type.
+The Nikon AF-S NIKKOR 35mm f/1.8G ED is among the best lens of its type.

 In full-frame 35mm format, 35mm is one of the most useful focal lengths.
 Apart from the ‘Nifty 50’, the 35mm focal length is also often considered a normal focal length option.
 Since the actual focal length formula for full-frame 35mm format is around 43.5mm, then either 50mm or 35mm is very usable as a normal lens.

 There is a small, light, and inexpensive 35mm f/1.8G AF lens for Nikon’s DX format (APS-C) cameras, but there wasn’t a similar offering for full-frame.
 Of course, due to crop factor, the two lenses don’t really compare.
 Since the 1.5X DX crop factor makes the 35mm DX lens act similarly to how a 50mm would in FX, there really isn’t a lot in common.
 Still, Nikon FX users looked longingly at the size and price of the DX lens, wishing for something like it for FX.

 Nikon has a 35mm f/1.4G AF for FX that is professional caliber and quite expensive.
 Sigma came in with an ART lens 35mm f/1.4 that has been very well received at its extremely competitive price point.
 Nikon has also had an AF-D 35mm f/2.0 for some time, but it was an older design.